 - John Davin, Physiotherapist, Manchester United FC

-- Cari Thorpe, Head of Physiotherapy, England Touch Rugby
+- Cari Thorpe, Head of Medical and Sport Science, England Touch (rugby)

 - Dr Steve McGregor, Director of MIHP